Norwalk Domestic Violence Arrest Lawyer

 What Happens After a Domestic Violence Arrest?

-Compared to cases for other types of offenses, domestic violence cases in Norwalk tend to move relatively quickly.
+Compared to cases for other types of offenses our attorneys handle, domestic violence cases in Norwalk tend to move relatively quickly.
 As soon as the next business day, anyone arrested for a domestic violence offense must appear before a Connecticut Superior Court for an arraignment hearing, during which they will likely have a temporary restraining order established as well.

 What Is Required of Me with a Temporary Restraining Order?